Telephone call: Placing a call

-A typical phone call using a traditional phone is placed by picking the phone handset up off the base and holding the handset so that the hearing end is next to the user's ear and the speaking end is within range of the mouth.
+A typical phone call using a traditional phone is placed by picking the phone handset up off the base.
 The caller then rotary dials or presses buttons for the phone number needed to complete the call, and the call is routed to the phone which has that number.
-The second phone makes a ringing noise to alert its owner, while the user of the first phone hears a ringing noise in its earpiece.
-If the second phone is picked up, then the operators of the two units are able to talk to one another through them.
-If the phone is not picked up, the operator of the first phone continues to hear a ringing noise until they hang up their own phone.
+The second phone makes a ringing noise to alert its owner.
+The first user can hold the handset so that the hearing end is next to their ear and the speaking end is within range of their mouth.
+They then hear a ringing noise in the earpiece.
+If the second phone is picked up, then the two users can talk to one another.
+If the phone is not picked up, the first user continues to hear a ringing noise until they hang up their own phone.

 In addition to the traditional method of placing a telephone call, new technologies allow different methods for initiating a telephone call, such as voice dialing.
 Voice over IP technology allows calls to be made through a PC, using a service like Skype.
-Other services, such as toll-free dial-around enable callers to initiate a telephone call through a third party without exchanging phone numbers.
+Other services, such as toll-free dial-around, enable callers to initiate a telephone call through a third party without exchanging phone numbers.
 Originally, no phone calls could be made without first talking to the Switchboard operator.
-Using 21st century mobile phones does not require the use of an operator to complete a phone call.
+However for many years an operator has not been needed to complete most phone calls.

 The use of headsets is becoming more common for placing or receiving a call.
 Headsets can either come with a cord or be wireless.

 A special number can be dialed for operator assistance, which may be different for local vs. long-distance or international calls.